How much do your employees know about data privacy?

 - IP address, if it can be traced to an individual

 - DNA, fingerprints, and voiceprints

-Terranova Security recommends that you only share these and any other types of personal information when absolutely necessary and only with recipients you know and trust.
+To protect this information, you should only share these and any other types of personal information when absolutely necessary and only with recipients you know and trust.

 2. Beware of phishing attempts

 Phishing emails are one of the most significant threats to your employee’s personal information in 2022.
 Cyber criminals will use them to trick individuals into clicking on a suspect link or downloading a malicious file to steal their data, install malware to their device, and more.

 To defend against these manipulative emails, you must:

 - Avoid opening emails from unknown senders.
 If you’re unsure if a sender is legitimate, you can always reach out to them over the phone to investigate further.